-Use Cite While You Write [TM] (CWYW) with Microsoft Word 2016, 2013, 2011, 2010, 2008 or 2007 to easily and quickly cite references, figures, and tables, and create a paper with properly formatted citations, a bibliography, figures, and tables.
+Use Cite While You Write[TM] (CWYW) withMicrosoft Word 2016, 2011, or 2008 to easily and quickly cite references, figures, and tables, and create a paper with properly formatted citations, a bibliography, figures, and tables.

 Cite While You Write gives you access to EndNote references and formatting commands with an EndNote submenu on Word's Tools menu EndNote tab in Word.